sandstranger/systemshock/README.md

 - Preferences and Keybinds are now stored in `Meeper/SystemShock` instead of `Interrupt/SystemShock` for organization purposes.
 - New or changed Controls/Keybinds are outlined at the bottom of this readme file.
+- Added an optional window icon: shock.bmp.
+I made a default one that comes with the source code and will work as long as it is in the same folder as the executable, which it is by default.
+You may delete it or replace it with your own if you choose.

 Added Features so far:
 ======================